seancarmody/ngramr/README.md

 Early versions of code was adapted from a handy Python script available from [Culturomics][2], written by [Jean-Baptiste Michel][3].
 The code has been comprehensively redeveloped since then.

-Note that in September 2022 the format of the corpus codes changed (e.g. "eng_2019" became "en-GB-2019").
-The old codes are available in the the `corpuses` dataset.

 ## Installing